 None of those expressions of your opinion has any real-world impact.
 Voting does.
 That’s true even if you’re a blue dot surrounded by a sea of red and have no chance of flipping anything, because math matters.

-This election will likely have a higher turnout — from both parties — than most midterm elections do, but it will be interesting see how many millennials and others in what I call The Connected Generation (because they’re online and on their phones more hours per day than any other demographic) actually turn out to cast a ballot.
+This election will likely have a higher turnout — from both parties — but it will be interesting to see how many millennials and others in what I call The Connected Generation (because they’re online and on their phones more hours per day than any other demographic) actually cast ballots.
 We know that older Americans vote, but their children and grandchildren don’t.
-Perhaps the Parkland High School survivors had some influence, although they haven’t been heard from much in recent weeks, sadly.
+Perhaps the Parkland High School survivors had some influence, although (sadly) they haven’t been heard from much lately.
 Perhaps women are seizing the moment in the wake of #MeToo and the derogatory remarks spewed by the Misogynist-In-Chief.
 Perhaps people of color have been so disgusted by the racist emanations from the White House and too many GOP candidates and media loudmouths.

 Perhaps, perhaps, perhaps.
-But it all means nothing if they don’t vote.
+But it all means nothing if we don’t vote.